mindmap123/agency/replit.md

 ## Overview

-Next Level is a modern web agency landing page application built for a Bordeaux-based digital agency.
-The application showcases the agency's services including web development, SEO, GSO (Generative Search Optimization for AI search engines), and Google Ads management.
+Next Level is a professional web agency landing page application built for a Bordeaux-based digital agency.
+Redesigned to match the clean, professional style of beyonds.fr, the application showcases the agency's expertise in web development, SEO, GSO (Generative Search Optimization for AI search engines), Google Ads, site maintenance, and redesign services.
 Built with a modern full-stack architecture, it features a React frontend with shadcn/ui components, an Express backend, and PostgreSQL database support via Drizzle ORM.

+**Recent Changes (October 2025):**
+- Complete redesign to match beyonds.fr professional style
+- Simplified color palette: clean white background with primary blue (hsl(220, 90%, 56%))
+- Removed flashy gradients in favor of subtle, professional design
+- Reduced border radius from 1rem to 0.5rem for business-like appearance
+- Added client logos showcase, stats section, projects portfolio
+- Enhanced navigation and CTAs following beyonds.fr patterns

 ## User Preferences